 Offer reasonable adjustments to candidates at all stages.
 This could include virtual interviews, interviews outside of working hours, extra time, wheelchair access, and more.
 If you advertise the job as being part of an inclusivity scheme, such as the Disability Confident Scheme, which grants an interview to all disabled candidates that fulfil certain criteria, make sure you abide by this.

-Following recruitment, ask candidates for feedback on the recruitment process or if there are extra inclusivity measures you can implement, and encourage unsuccessful applicants to reapply for new roles in the future.
+Following recruitment, ask candidates for feedback on the recruitment process.
+Ask if there are extra inclusivity measures you can add.
+You can also encourage unsuccessful applicants to apply again for future roles.

-Diversity hiring is about providing the same opportunity to everyone regardless of background, so you can hire the right person for the job.
+Diversity hiring means giving everyone the same chance, no matter their background, so you can hire the best person.
 For more hiring advice, check out our other Recruitment & HR blogs.